Posted: Tue Feb 12, 2008 7:01 pm Post subject: I had no insurance what do I do?

 I am currently a Cal State Student, also I just turned 18.
-I was in an accident on my way to school.
+I was in an uninsured accident on my way to school.
 I was driving on the street when a car went in front of me then moved quickly next thing I know I hit an F-250 on the side.
 The truck wasentering the center divider.
 The car I was driving was insured but for my mother and not me.
 I went to the hospital and now all the bills are coming.
 I was put down as the accident was my fault.

 Negotiate.
 The hospital will be willing to let you pay these bills over time.
 Since you have no income, they realize it will be difficult to collect.
 But start paying slowly...you'll feel better and they'll feel better.

-I have not looked at CA laws but you should report the accident to your mothers carrier.
-Even though you were not listed on her policy, there is a possiblity that they will address the loss.
+I have not looked at CA laws but you should report the uninsured accident to your mothers carrier.
+Even though you were not listed on her policy, there is a possibility that they will address the loss.
 If nothing else your mother needs to look for protection as she is the owner of the vehicle and can be held responsible for your actions.

 Keep in mind that you have some large medical bills -and- someone elses truck to pay for.